Quick summary of key school information

 |Native English teachers|

 |Class sizes||Average||20 students / class|

 All the details about this school in their own words

 |Number of students||

 Yes, all of our teachers are native English speakers with relevant teaching experience from the UK.

 |Additional language classes offered by the school||

 |Use of technology in the classroom||

 Yes.
 All of our classrooms are equipped with interactive smart boards.
-Children are also able to access Chomebooks and Chromepads within the classroom.
+Children are also able to access Chomebooks, Ipads and Chromepads within the classroom.
 We also have a dedicated Computer Suite for our Primary children and a specially designed Learning hub for our secondary children.

 |Do teachers assign homework to their students?||